Read-The-Question/rtq-review/src/pages/md/papers/north-london-collegiate-school--11-plus--maths--9999--sample-paper-1.md

 Another wheel has $6$ **different** colours.
 No colour is repeated.

-If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the patterm before red occurs?
+If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the pattern before red occurs?

 </div>
 <div class='workings'>